jim-schwoebel/allie/features/readme.md

 This is a folder for extracting features from audio, text, image, video, or .CSV files.

-## How to use as an individual featurizer
+## How to featurize folders of files

 To featurize an entire folder of a certain file type (e.g. audio files of .WAV format), you can run: